 The Ross and Carol Nese College of Nursing is committed to the academic success of every student so that they can fulfill their academic goals.
-Students are ultimately responsible for seeking assistance if experiencing academic difficulty and are encouraged to reach out to the course instructor, academic advisor, and/or the Campus Coordinator for Nursing Program/s for resources to aid with academic success.
+Students are ultimately responsible for seeking assistance if experiencing academic difficulty and are encouraged to reach out to the course instructor, academic advisor, and/or the Director for Undergraduate Nursing Education for resources to aid with academic success.
 Students are encouraged to seek assistance early and use internal and external resources, such as tutoring, as necessary for success (https://success.psu.edu/).